 I’ll finish with the same story I told to his wife, the two of us standing over his casket, final moments before we closed the lid.
 (Don’t worry, I did remember to stand back, and let her have the final, final moments):

 But it turns out that’s not the way the story ends.
 That’s now never going to happen.
 It turns out he had to leave early (46: way, waaay too fucking early).
-It turns out that the consciousness that was Hideo had to fade and vanish, while mine carries on.
+It turns out that the consciousness that was my friend had to fade and vanish, while mine carries on.

 I’ll always miss him.